Nandaka/DanbooruDownloader/readme.txt

 Q6: I got a lot of skipped files when do batch download!
 A6: It is caused of the target filename is already exists.
 Add %md5% in your filename format.

+Q7: How to get cookie value?
+A7: Follow this step:
+    1. Press F12 on your Chrome browser and select Network tab.
+    2. Go to the booru site and login.
+    3. Click one of the entry and copy the Cookie value from the Request Header.
+       For gelbooru, it should like this: user_id=<number>; pass_hash=<long string>
+    4. Paste the Cookie value to the Username field.

 Supported Board
 =============================